Midwest News chats to Local Election Candidates in Mayo

 We have asked each candidate the same 3 questions.

+Yesterday, we heard from 3 candidates running in the Ballina electoral area, and will hear from more of those candidates in the coming days.

-Today, we will take a look at some of the candidates running in the smallest electoral area - Belmullet, which is a 3 seater.
+Today, we will take a look at 3 of the candidates running in the smallest electoral area - Belmullet, which is a 3 seater.

-This evening, we will hear from Fine Gael Local Election Candidate in the Belmullet Electoral Area Pat Chambers ...
+This morning, Alannah Nolan spoke to Fianna Fail sitting councillor in the Belmullet electoral area, Sean Carey...